Born in San Antonio, Texas, Gwyn Gorg was a curious child with a love of family, art and nature.

 Gwyn's experience includes having co-created the 'School House Program' at the International House of Blues in Hollywood, California; teaching as an educator of kindergarten through college level students, and working as the Educational Coodinator at the 18th Street Arts Complex in Santa Monica,California.

-Gwyn served as President of the African Americans on Maui Association.
-A wife, mother, grandmother and teacher to innumerable students.
-Gwyn's creative spirit has touched countless lives.
-She and her husband of 57 years, have resided on the slopes of Haleakala crater on the island of Maui. and more recently on the Big Island.
+As a wife, mother, grandmother and teacher to innumerable students, Gwyn's creative spirit has touched countless lives.
+She and her former husband of 57 years, lived on Maui for many yeats before returning to the Big Island of Hawaii in 2020.

 'I am constantly motivated as a writer.